Nolan Gorman Player Props: Cardinals vs. Pirates

 Nolan Gorman At The Plate

-- Among the qualifying hitters, he ranks 69th in batting average, while his on-base percentage ranks 22nd and he is seventh in slugging.
+- Among qualifying hitters, he ranks 22nd in batting average, while his on-base percentage ranks 11th and he is fifth in slugging.

-- Gorman has gotten a hit in eight of 11 games this year (72.7%), with multiple hits twice.
+- In nine of 12 games this season (75.0%) Gorman has picked up a hit, and in three of those games he had more than one (25.0%).

-- Gorman has driven in a run in five games this season (45.5%), including three games with more than one RBI (27.3%).
-He has also driven in three or more of his team's runs in one contest.
+- Gorman has had at least one RBI in 50.0% of his games this year (six of 12), with more than one RBI four times (33.3%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In four of 11 games this year, he has scored, including multiple runs once.
+- He has scored at least once four times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.